rsonquery/rsonpath/README.md

 ## Benchmarks

-Benchmarks for `rsonpath` are located in a [separate repository](https://github.com/v0ldek/rsonpath-benchmarks), included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this main repository.
+Benchmarks for `rsonpath` are located in the benchmark crate of this repository.

-Easiest way to run all the benchmarks is `just bench`.
-For details, look at the README in the submodule.
+Easiest way to run all the benchmarks is `just bench` within the directory `crates/rsonpath-benchmarks` .
+For details, look at the README in this directory.

 ## Background